alan-maguire/wss/README.md

-Keeping track of RSS is easier for the kernel since it is involved in adding/removing memory from a process, whereas WSS is dictated by application memory access patterns that will change over time and update data that is harder to collect like page accessed bits.
+Keeping track of RSS is easier for the kernel since it is involved in adding/removing memory from a process, whereas WSS is dictated by application memory access patterns that will change over time, and for these the kernel updates data that is harder to collate like page accessed bits.
+It would be expensive for the kernel to constantly ask "How much memory is each task using right now?", and of course different users would want different definitions of "right now".

 [testmem.c](./testmem.c) is a simple program that allows us to manipulate the RSS and WSS of a workload, either together or separately.